(Last updated on August 5, 2024.)

 Alt+ More weaker curve of the right half.

-To reset the change, select the note and right click to open menu, and click “reset slur shape change”.
+To reset the change, select the note and right click to open the menu, and click “reset slur shape change”.

 変形前